byu-cpe/ecen224/_labs/client.md

 - Same as last lab, when you press the center button, you should take a picture and show the picture, allowing the user to apply different filters.
 When you press the center button again, instead of exiting the picture and going to the menu right away, first connect to the server and send the picture.
 Once you have sent the picture, show the menu.
 Specifically, when the center button gets pressed while showing the picture you should do the following:

-    - Load the `Config` `struct` with the appropriate data.
-Most of the values can be hard-coded.
-For the `payload`, use the buffer filled by the `camera_capture_data` function (the data with the BMP header and BMP data).
+    - Create an empty `Config` `struct` and load it with the appropriate data.
+The `port`, `host`, and `hw_id` can be hard-coded.
+Use the picture buffer obtained in the last lab using the `camera_capture_data` function, fill in the `payload` field.
+The size of the payload should be the size of the image data.

-    - Start the client connection using `client_connect()`.
+    - Start the client connection using `client_connect()` and passing the `Config` `struct`.
 This function is implemented for you and will print out the status of the connection to the server.

-    - Call the `client_send_image` function to send the data.
+    - Call the `client_send_image` function to send the data, passing the `Config` `struct`.
+You will need to implement this function yourself.
+This function will combine the homework ID and the image data into one buffer and send it to the server using the `send` function.
+You will need to make sure all of the data is sent correctly.

     - Call the `client_receive_response` function.
 This function is implemented for you and will print out the response from the server.
 This function can help debug any problems you might have with sending your image data.

     - Close the connection using `client_close()`.
+You will need to implement this function yourself.

     - Show the menu.

-- Implement `client_close()` function in `client.c`.

-- Implement the `client_send_image()` function in `client.c`.
-This function's job is to make sure all of the data is successfully sent to the server.

 ## Submission